tundra-code/Aurora-Mutation-Tutorial/aurora-mutate-two-column-editor/README.md

   editorState={this.props.ourEditorState.left}
   onChange={this.onChangeLeft}
   placeholder={"Change me!"}
+  isLoadingContent={isLoadingContent}
+  finishedLoadingContent={this.finishedLoadingContent}
   {...props}
 />
 ```
-We pass in `...props`, which is all the props for this component minus `onChange` and `isLoadingContent`.
+We pass in `...props`, which is all the props for this component minus `onChange`.
 We extract
 `onChange` and `isLoadingContent` because we are modifying that behavior in our mutation.
+We give `isLoadingContent` and our function `this.finishedLoadingContent` to only the left editor
+so the behavior of loading content only occurs once.
 ```
 const { onChange, isLoadingContent, ...props } = this.props;
 ```